ArminMasoumian/Binary-Image-Classification/README.md

 # Binary Image Classification using Convolutional Neural Networks (CNNs)

 This repository contains an implementation of a binary image classification model using convolutional neural networks (CNNs) in PyTorch.
-The model is trained and evaluated on the CIFAR-10 dataset, which consists of 60,000 32x32 color images in 10 classes, with 6,000 images per class.
+The model is trained and evaluated on the <strong>CIFAR-10 <strong>dataset, which consists of 60,000 32x32 color images in 10 classes, with 6,000 images per class.
 The task is to classify each image as either a cat or a dog.

 ## Requirements